atait/klayout-gadgets/examples/instructions.md

 Interesting excercise: clean the system, open klayout.
 Try running status.py as *both* python and klayout -r.
 Then, in the klayout menu, press "export lybar".
 Try the status calls again.

 Does it work the same when klayout.app is launched from Dock vs. command-line?

+## Unexpected
+-z: main not None, so messaging success but not visible
+-zz: main None, lym called = bad
+-b: main None, no .lym called so we are OK
+none: main not None

+The crazy thing is that autorun-early precedes window titling

+-z: tried to access menu
+-zz: tried to access menu
+-b: main None, no .lym called so we are OK
+none: main not None

+isGUI returns true even in -z mode isGUI correct in -zz mode, but lyipc tries to access main_window().message everything correct in -b mode